Make a claim early – but do not negotiate until you are ready.

 Insurance companies are not in the business of paying fair value on personal injury claims and always try to minimize the amount that they pay out.

 If the insurance company is trying to settle your claim while you are still getting medical attention, you can bet the reason is they want to save money.
+In short, the best personal injury attorneys suggest you do not consider settling your case until you are certain of your medical future.

 Information is power.

 It is critical that you gather the vital information necessary for the insurance company to evaluate your claim.
 This would include photographs of such things as the vehicle damage, accident scene or evidence of your injuries.
 Obtaining the crash report in an automobile accident and independent witness information is always advisable.
-In more significant claims, information regarding the potential defendant and their companies can also be compelling.
+In more significant claims, strategic information regarding the potential defendant and their companies can also be compelling.

 You should know that the insurance company will have gathered information to use against you such as your claim history (prior accidents), your previous medical treatment, and anything else that may be used to make you look bad.
 Most personal injury victims do not realize the extent of information about them that is available to the insurance companies in this digital world.